esr360/Kayzen-GS/README.md

 #### Options

-**Warning:** Whilst all options are enabled by default, we strongly recommend disabling any features you don't use, as the default options can result in unnecessary bloated styles.
+**Warning:** Whilst all options are enabled by default, it is strongly recommended disabling any features you don't use, as the default options can result in unnecessary bloated styles.

 ##### Support Internet Explorer 6 & 7?